Todd Armstrong: Career

 Armstrong’s wealthy parents set him up with a trust fund but after a couple of years with no success landing acting roles, he took part-time work as a landscape gardener.
 One of his clients was actress Gloria Henry, who played the mother on the Dennis the Menace television series.
 Henry learned of her gardener's acting aspirations and was impressed enough by Armstrong's good looks to arrange for him to get a screen test at Columbia Pictures, where she was under contract.
 He landed a supporting role in the third season of the television show Manhunt, playing Detective Carl Spencer in thirteen episodes in the 1961 season (credited as Todd Armstrong).
 In 1962, Armstrong made his film debut with a small role in director Edward Dmytryk's drama Walk on the Wild Side (sole credit as Todd Anderson).
 He made his second movie appearance that year in Five Finger Exercise (his credit reverted to Todd Armstrong).

 His first and most prominent leading role in a film was portraying the title character in Jason and the Argonauts (1963).
 A majority of the cast were British, and Armstrong's voice and that of his co-star Nancy Kovack were dubbed by British actors, with Tim Turner voicing the character of Jason.
 Todd had only one additional leading role, in the 1965 World War II film King Rat, after which he receded to supporting parts in pictures such as Dead Heat on a Merry-Go-Round (1966), and gradually moved back into television work.
 His final credit as an actor was in Icebound in the Antarctic (1983), portraying Raymond Shackleton.

 Death

 Armstrong "married a pianist and settled down in the Virgin Islands".
 In 1992, he suffered an injury while working, and soon became addicted to painkillers.
-After this, he killed himself by gunshot on November 17 of that same year.
+After this, he died of a self-inflicted gunshot wound on November 17 of that same year.
 He was 55.